psaikido/hugle.uk/content/prose/thesium/020-conspiracy.md

 The Colonel intervened.
 Leaning forward he said "Oh, just a minute, before we get into it, can I just make it perfectly clear that if any of us get caught doing this we're going to be executed.
 Not court-marshalled, not imprisoned, actually shot in the head, executed!
-Steeling the planet's biggest human embryo bank and its most advanced AI in one fell swoop, and in the midst of the biggest and stupidest war we've ever seen..Oh, and sorry about the uniform, what with the war and all they've brought everyone in to try and look tough.
+Stealing the planet's biggest human embryo bank and its most advanced AI in one fell swoop, and in the midst of the biggest and stupidest war we've ever seen..Oh, and sorry about the uniform, what with the war and all they've brought everyone in to try and look tough.